-The future of scientific publishing in Spanish: visibility, impact and pending challenges
+The future of scientific editorial management in Spanish: visibility, impact and pending challenges

-For years, scientific publishing in Spanish has existed in a kind of limbo: a fertile ground for knowledge production, but with limited global visibility.
-Despite the thousands of articles, journals, and research groups active in Latin America and Spain, international recognition still depends largely on the English language.
+For years, scientific editorial management in Spanish has existed in a kind of limbo: a fertile ground for knowledge creation and editorial workflow , but with limited global visibility.
+Despite the thousands of articles, journal , and active research groups in Latin America and Spain, international recognition still depends largely on the English language.
 The paradox is clear: we produce high-quality science, but the channels that disseminate it don't always manage to project it beyond our linguistic borders.

-Today, the challenge for Spanish-language scientific journals is not only to publish high-quality content, but also to be visible, measurable, and sustainable in a global ecosystem dominated by digitalization, metrics, and international standards .
-And the future of Ibero-American scientific communication hinges on this transformation—sometimes silent, sometimes abrupt.
+Today, the challenge for Spanish-language scientific journal also to be visible, measurable, and sustainable in a global ecosystem dominated by digitalization, metrics, and international standards .
+And in this transformation—sometimes silent, sometimes abrupt—the future of Ibero-American scientific communication is at stake.

 A language with its own voice, but with limited echoes

 Spanish is the second most spoken language in the world by number of native speakers .
-However, its contribution to international scientific output is far less than what would be expected given its demographics and research capacity.
-Only a small percentage of journals published in Spanish are indexed in high-impact databases such as Scopus or Web of Science, and many remain outside global citation and evaluation networks.
+However, its weight in the international scientific editorial workflow journal published in Spanish are indexed in databases such as Scopus or Web of Science, and many remain outside global citation and evaluation networks.

 This imbalance is not solely due to language.
 It stems from unequal technological infrastructure, unprofessional editorial policies, and a gap in the adoption of international standards .
-In many cases, Spanish-language scientific journals continue to be managed with outdated tools or lack robust digital visibility processes, which limits their ability to compete with highly technological Anglo-Saxon publications.
+In many cases, journal continue to be managed with outdated tools or lack robust digital visibility processes, which limits their ability to compete with highly technical Anglo-Saxon publications.

 The result is that a significant portion of the knowledge generated in our language circulates only in local circles, with little reach beyond the national or regional level.
 However, science that is not seen is not cited; and science that is not cited risks becoming invisible to the international community.